programmfabrik/easydb-documentation/content/releases/5.38-5.49/5.46/index.en.md

 *New*

 - Beta: New plugin FieldMigrator.
-With this plugin for ScriptRunner field contents can be copied from one field to another.
+With this plugin for ScriptExecuter field contents can be copied from one field to another.
 - The language settings for users now offer the option to hide languages that are not switched on but are present in the object in the detail view.
 - JSON-Importer: New checkbox to skip already existing import objects without errors.
 - CSV-Importer: Settings can be saved and loaded.